-Frost Bank sponsored this blog post as part of their #OptForOptimism campaign.
+Frost Bank sponsored this blog post as part of their #OptForOptimism campaign but all opinions are my own.

 A couple of weeks ago, some of my friends, followers, and I all headed to Central Texas Pig Rescue to volunteer our time.
 This fantastic nonprofit was put on my radar by my husband a few months ago.
 Ever since he brought Central Texas Pig Rescue up to me, a massive animal lover, I couldn’t wait to volunteer there.